manugaco/Project_Masters_Degree_Thesis/README.md

 # Small Area Estimation

-This repository contains the code and simulations of the final thesis of my master degree
+This repository contains the code and simulations of the final thesis of my master's degree